yogeshhk/MidcurveNN/README.md

 - Thus, theoretically, GANs are not suitable for MidcurveNN problem.
 Comments?

-## ToDOs
-- Get Denoiser working in .py and .ipynb
-- Get cnn working in .py and .ipynb
-- Get pix2pix working in .py and .ipynb
-- Generate more data from more profiles

 ## Errors and Solutions
 - no library called "libcairo-2" was found https://stackoverflow.com/questions/28211418/python-oserror-cannot-load-library-libcairo-so-2